mpatacchiola/neuroc/README.md

 License
 -------

-Neuroc - C++ Artificial Neural Networks library Copyright (C) 2015  Massimiliano Patacchiola
+Neuroc - C++ Artificial Neural Networks library.
+Copyright (C) 2015  Massimiliano Patacchiola.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.